 Although the GoB has worked to integrate human rights principles into the curricula, it has not addressed important issues in the education content.
 First, the Sunni-Maliki is the only jurisprudence taught in Bahraini schools.
-Islamic education is compulsory in Bahrain, and the GoB imposes the teaching of Maliki jurisprudence in both public and private schools, not taking into consideration other Sunni schools of thought and Shia Jaafari jurisprudence, even though Shia constitute the majority of the population.
-The population are education of one jurisprudence on all does not help in promoting religious tolerance or inclusiveness, and it is also contrary to international law, which stipulates that states should respect "the liberty of parents and, when applicable, legal guardians to (...) ensure the religious and moral education of their children in conformity with their own convictions."
+Islamic education is compulsory in Bahrain, and the GoB imposes the teaching of Maliki jurisprudence in both public and private schools, not taking into consideration other Sunni schools of thought and Shia Jaafari jurisprudence, even though Shia constitute the majority of the population.324 Imposing the education of one jurisprudence on all does not help in promoting religious tolerance or inclusiveness, and it is also contrary to international law, which stipulates that states should respect "the liberty of parents and, when applicable, legal guardians to (...) ensure the religious and moral education of their children in conformity with their own convictions."

-Second, citizenship education, which is also compulsory, stands as problematic, where "loyalty to the nation is often synonymous with loyalty to the ruler," and "good citizens" are those loyal to the political leadership.326 This coupled with reports that the GoB adopted "biased pedagogical material discrediting those engaged in human rights activism," in which students were required to give their opinions on "the acts of sabotage and criminal activities against the kingdom perpetrated in 2011," indicates an attempt on the part of the GoB to instrumentalize education to criminalize dissent and vilify dissidents.327 This type
+Second, citizenship education, which is also compulsory, stands as problematic, where "loyalty to the nation is often synonymous with loyalty to the ruler," and "good citizens" are those loyal to the political leadership.
+326 This coupled with reports that the GoB adopted "biased pedagogical material discrediting those engaged in human rights activism," in which students were required to give their opinions on "the acts of https://salam-dhr.org/wp-content/uploads/2021/01/education-in-bahrain-discrimination-prevails-over-excellence.pdf